s-ol/alive/docs/guide.md

 % -
 % -
 # getting started with alive
-`alive` is a language for creating and changing programs that continuosly run. `alive` can be used to create music, visuals or installations, but by itself does not create neither sound nor video.
+`alive` is a language for creating and changing programs that continuously run. `alive` can be used to create music, visuals or installations, but by itself does creates neither sound nor video.
 Rather, `alive` is used together with other tools and synthesizers like [SuperCollider][supercollider], [Pilot][pilot] and many more. `alive` takes the role of a 'conductor', telling the other tools what to play when by sending commands to them using a variety